GenericMappingTools/gmt/doc/rst/source/GMT_Tutorial.rst

 Before we try some examples we need to review two key switches; they specify pen attributes and symbol or polygon fill.
-Please consult the General Features section the GMT Technical Reference and Cookbook before experimenting with the examples below.
+Please consult the :ref:`General Features <GMT_General_Features>` section the GMT Technical Reference and Cookbook before experimenting with the examples below.

 Examples: